rrmarinho/winreversevm/README.md

 ### 3. Disable Windows Defender

-  - Disable Real Time Protection and Tampering Protection of Windows Defender at:
+  - Disable Real Time Protection and Tampering Protection (if available) of Windows Defender at:

     	Start -> PC Settings -> Update and Security -> Windows Security -> Virus and Threat Protection -> Virus and Threat Protection Settings -> Manage Settings